maddiodie/bd-advertising-service/DESIGN_DOCUMENT.md

 ## Data Model

 Our service relies on DynamoDB to store our advertising content and targeting data.
 Each piece of content maps to multiple targeting groups.
-A targeting group is a collection of targeting rules (predicates) and a click through rate.
+A targeting group is a collection of targeting rules (predicates) and a click-through rate.

 You can look through the `ContentDAO` to find the DynamoDB tables that the ad service uses.